 Mr. Kotler is the S.C.
 Johnson & Son Distinguished Professor of International Marketing at the Kellogg School of Management at Northwestern University and the author of Marketing Management now in its 15th (2015) edition, and considered to be the definitive treatment of the discipline.

-Enjoyed this summary of the book Marketing Places by Philip Kotler, Donald Haider and Irving Rein?
+Enjoyed this brief introduction to the book Marketing Places by Philip Kotler, Donald Haider and Irving Rein?
 Spread the word!